Lectio Divina Reflection on Matthew 5:17-37 – The Spiritual Ways of Love

-We must carefully interpret the inspiration of the law that God breathed into the Old Testament and not include what man has created outside of the Spirit.
-Jesus helps define these commandments better throughout the Gospels, always pointing back to the love of God and neighbor.
-As Christians, we learn and teach by example to respect, forgive, have compassion, mercy, peace and project the spiritual ways of love if we are to find and help others in their journey towards Heaven.
+It can be difficult to interpret the inspiration of the law that God breathed into the Bible.
+We have to be careful not to include what man has created outside of the Spirit.
+Praying for understanding before reading scripture opens our hearts to hear God’s word.
+Jesus helps define Old Testament situations throughout the Gospels, always pointing back to the love of God and neighbor.
+As Christians, with God’s love inside we also learn and teach by example.
+With Jesus’s help, anger becomes replaced with respect, forgiveness, compassion, mercy, and peace.
+Our task is to project the spiritual ways of love if we are to find and help others in their journey toward heaven.

 The Law and the Prophets